 Khamenei still struggles with dissatisfaction at home, especially after the recent unintentional downing of a civilian airplane.
 Regardless, Trump has decided to put a halt to his dangerous game and claims he wants peace.
-The other “super-bad” boys, Putin and Xi, have come out in defence of Khamenei.
-Pompeo has been in dialogue with them to give assurance that Trump aims at de-escalation of this crisis.
+Putin and Xi JinPing have come out in defence of Khamenei and Pompeo has been in dialogue with them to give assurance that Trump aims at de-escalation of this crisis.

 Despite this halt, in a world where no leader can claim to be a foreign-policy angel, Trump’s assassination decision leads to a dangerous precedent.
 Which “super-bad guy” will be next?
 And more importantly, will the next time lead to a less moderate reaction?